The crowds in Eindhoven were truly amazed by an interactive light installation designed by local students.

 Captivated crowds and ambitious goals

 With two days to go before the 2018 GLOW festival opened on 10 November, the time had come to start building LOOP.
 After making a few adjustments during the dress rehearsal the next day, the light installation was ready for its big performance on the Saturday.
 The underlying idea was to not reveal too much about how this innovative light installation worked.
-Ideally, each visitor was to find out for themselves how they could interact with the artwork in a playful manner.
+Ideally, each visitor was to find out for themselves how they could interact with the artwork in a playfully manner.
 It was precisely this gradually dawning realisation that the installation was interactive that made it such a hit.
 To make it that bit more exciting, the program changed every 30 minutes.

 But as spectacular as viewers found LOOP, it is actually just a trial run.
 “In some ways, it’s our prototype.
 We tested what’s important in terms of structure, electronics and interaction,” explains Sietse.
 The IGNITE team are already toiling away on their new Hypar light installation, which is planned to be a hyperbolic paraboloid that can be controlled by eight people at once.
 It is designed to send a clear statement advocating the bringing together of people from different cultures and backgrounds.
 We look forward to working with the team again and seeing how their artwork and its socio-political message turn out.